LSDtopotools/lsdtt_docs_docker/readme.md

 3. This clones into a "master" directory.
 4. You can also clone on your host operating system but if you don't have `git`, the container does have it.

+#### Part 3b: Fixing stupid problems

+1. It seems the rub gems installation causes some incompatibilities.
+So you need to do the following:
+2. Go into the `LSDTT_python_tools` directory (you may have to first go into a master directory if you have followed the recommended file structure).
+3. Run `# bundle install`
+4. Go back into thge main directory.

 #### Part 4: Building the documentation

 1. Your docker container needs to be running.
 You should use `git pull origin master` to get the latest version of the documentation.
 To do this you will have needed to `clone` the repository (see part 3).